cbk914/CV19/README.md

 # CV19
 Repository of files used in the anti-phishing campaign launched by the cybervolunteer group CV19 and other trusted information about anti-COVID-19 initiatives.
-Information compiled from public sources and own research.
+Information compiled from public sources, Telegram Groups and own research.

 ## TABLE OF CONTENTS